vacp2p/rfc/content/docs/rfcs/13/README.md

 A presence query is a special type of lookup query that allows a client to check for the presence of one or more messages in the store service node, without retrieving the full contents (values) of the messages.
-This can, for example, be used as part of a reliability mechanism, whereby store clients verify that previously published messages have been successfully stored.
+This can, for example, be used as part of a reliability mechanism, whereby store query clients verify that previously published messages have been successfully stored.

-In order to perform a presence query, the store client MUST populate the `message_hashes` field in the `StoreRequest` with the list of message hashes for which it wants to verify presence in the store service node.
+In order to perform a presence query, the store query client MUST populate the `message_hashes` field in the `StoreQueryRequest` with the list of message hashes for which it wants to verify presence in the store service node.
-The `return_values` property MUST be set to `false`.
+The `include_data` property MUST be set to `false`.
-The client SHOULD interpret every `message_hash` returned in the `messages` field of the `StoreResponse` as present in the store.
+The client SHOULD interpret every `message_hash` returned in the `messages` field of the `StoreQueryResponse` as present in the store.
-The client SHOULD assume that all other message hashes included in the original `StoreRequest` but not in the `StoreResponse` is not present in the store.
+The client SHOULD assume that all other message hashes included in the original `StoreQueryRequest` but not in the `StoreQueryResponse` is not present in the store.

 ### Pagination info

-The store client MAY include a message hash as `pagination_cursor`, to indicate at which key-value entry a store service node SHOULD start the query.
+The store query client MAY include a message hash as `pagination_cursor`, to indicate at which key-value entry a store service node SHOULD start the query.
-The `pagination_cursor` is treated as exclusive and the corresponding entry will not be included in subsequent store responses.
+The `pagination_cursor` is treated as exclusive and the corresponding entry will not be included in subsequent store query responses.

 For forward queries, only messages following (see [sorting](#waku-message-sorting)) the one indexed at `pagination_cursor` will be returned.
 For backward queries, only messages preceding (see [sorting](#waku-message-sorting)) the one indexed at `pagination_cursor` will be returned.

-If the store client requires the store service node to perform a forward query, it MUST set `pagination_forward` to `true`.
+If the store query client requires the store service node to perform a forward query, it MUST set `pagination_forward` to `true`.
-If the store client requires the store service node to perform a backward query, it SHOULD set `pagination_forward` to `false`.
+If the store query client requires the store service node to perform a backward query, it SHOULD set `pagination_forward` to `false`.
 By default, therefore, the store service node assumes pagination to be backward.

-A store client MAY indicate the maximum number of matching entries it wants in the `StoreResponse`, by setting the page size limit in the `pagination_limit` field.
+A store query client MAY indicate the maximum number of matching entries it wants in the `StoreQueryResponse`, by setting the page size limit in the `pagination_limit` field.
 Note that a store service node MAY enforce its own limit if the `pagination_limit` is unset